Approximate string matching: Online versus offline

 Traditionally, approximate string matching algorithms are classified into two categories: online and offline.
 With online algorithms the pattern can be processed before searching but the text cannot.
 In other words, online techniques do searching without an index.
 Early algorithms for online approximate matching were suggested by Wagner and Fischer and by Sellers.
 Both algorithms are based on dynamic programming but solve different problems.
 Sellers' algorithm searches approximately for a substring in a text while the algorithm of Wagner and Fischer calculates Levenshtein distance, being appropriate for dictionary fuzzy search only.

 Online searching techniques have been repeatedly improved.
-Perhaps the most famous improvement is the bitap algorithm (also known as the shift-or and shift-and algorithm), which is very efficient for relatively short pattern strings.
+Perhaps the most famous improvement is the bitap algorithm (also known as the 'shift-or' or 'shift-and' algorithm), which is very efficient for relatively short pattern strings.
 The bitap algorithm is the heart of the Unix searching utility agrep.
 A review of online searching algorithms was done by G. Navarro.

 Although very fast online techniques exist, their performance on large data is disfavored.
 Text preprocessing or indexing makes searching dramatically faster.
 Today, a variety of indexing algorithms have been presented.
 Among them are suffix trees, metric trees and n-gram methods.

 A detailed survey of indexing techniques that allows one to find an arbitrary substring in a text is given by Navarro et al. A computational survey of dictionary methods (i.e., methods that permit finding all dictionary words that approximately match a search pattern) is given by Boytsov.